 In the 21st century, the field of communication is at the heart of social and cultural development.
 The School of Communication offers four areas of study: creative media, communication studies, journalism, and public relations/advertising.

 Within their major, students can choose from a wide variety of concentrations—including news/editorial, training and development, new media, conflict resolution, corporate communication, and many more.
 Our on-campus radio and TV stations and Gateway student newspaper feature opportunities for hands-on learning.

 Students have the opportunity to work with professional music faculty in the area of vocal/choral, keyboard, string, bass, woodwind or percussion instruments, or pursue composition or music technology.
-The Department has 50 full- and part-time faculty, and enrolls more than 200 undergraduate and graduate students each year.
+The school has 50 full- and part-time faculty, and enrolls more than 200 undergraduate and graduate students each year.

 A Bachelor of Arts in Theatre prepares graduates for diverse opportunities in the entertainment industry.
 At UNO, we’ll help you prepare to be a performer, or for a career behind the scenes in careers as varied as a playwright, sound engineer, makeup artist, or stage manager.

-Curriculum includes academic core and theatre-specific coursework.
+Theatre is a unit within CFAM's School of the Arts.
+Our comprehensive curriculum includes academic core and theatre-specific coursework.
 Students may elect to pursue a general theatre degree or focused major degree in acting/directing, design, technical or stage management.
 The college also offers a Minor in Theatre, with five options of study: general theatre, acting, design/technical, directing or scholarship.

 Writer’s Workshop graduates enjoy an extremely high acceptance rate to graduate programs.
 Others have chosen to go onto careers in advertising, public relations, banking, technical writing, computer programming, graphics, and radio, among other professional careers.